sebasmonia/dotfiles/README.md

 Up until April 2022, the init file Version was arbitrary and bumped on milestones (moving to use-package, changing too many settings, etc.)
 Starting with Emacs 28, my config file version number will match the minimum Emacs version needed to run it.
 I will do my best to update the minor version on changes.

+## Keyboard utils

+I have a pair of [Mistel MD770 Bluetooth](https://mistelkeyboard.com/products/94f05206cb24bbeeb103e664e89d7b98) keyboards (blue & brown switches).
+The most important configuration in the keyboard is remapping the right half of space to control.

+I am experimenting with KMonad to try tap-space as ESC and hold-space for control, which is useful in Emacs (ESC ~= meta/alt).

 ## Where this runs

+### Home setup

-I run this configuration in Fedora Silverblue, with just a few extensions installed:
+Lenovo L390 Yoga running Fedora Silverblue, with just a few extensions installed:

 * [Clipboard history](https://extensions.gnome.org//extension/4839/clipboard-history/): I got used to having a clipboard history in Emacs, and in i3, now I need it in Gnome too.
 * [Tray icons reloaded](https://extensions.gnome.org//extension/2890/tray-icons-reloaded/): For Slack, mostly.
 * Background logo, because it looks fancy.

 I really like the idea of not layering anything over the base image.

+### Work setup

+MacBook Pro running latest macOS